 What is Cremant?
 Cremant is sparkling wine made outside of the Champagne region in France.
 Compared to Champagne, it is a fraction of the price and just as good quality.
-It’s the next best thing for savy drinkers who want quality sparkling wine at less than £25.
+It’s the next best thing for savvy drinkers who want quality sparkling wine at less than £25 per bottle.

 You may not be familiar with Cremant but we assure you it has a similar taste profile to Champagne.
 The truth is 99% of wine drinkers will not be able to tell the difference.
 Learn where it is made, what it tastes like and how Cremant is different from Champagne.